john-itcsolutions/bucordo/README.md

       - "5481:5432"
 ```

-These containers need to be run in turn by entering the all-sub-projects parent folder and always including the pgadmin4 container but altering the db and db-order containers copied and pasted from their sub-project folders (dummy docker-compose.yml files) one at a time in separate terminals (all located at the sub-projects' parent directory (where all "docker-compose up" commands are run) to enable multi-threading.
+These containers need to be run in turn by entering the all-sub-projects parent folder and always including the pgadmin4 container but altering the db and db-bucordo containers copied and pasted from their sub-project folders (dummy docker-compose.yml files) one at a time in separate terminals (all located at the sub-projects' parent directory (where all "docker-compose up" commands are run) to enable multi-threading.

 Before running the elastos run script you would usually need to restore the schemata you have in the form of
 schema-backups (safest in .sql format).
 Consistent with following text, we show how our company has developed